Now Reading

 This last point is super important.
 It can be all too easy to claim a win where there is no real link to the agency’s efforts.
 This is where case studies are incredibly valuable.

 Alternatively, reviews on authority resources such as Clutch and UpCity are super valuable in determining a content marketing agency's authority and expertise.
-Here, you can read through real-life reviews from previous clients, which in some cases maybe even more valuable than a case study written by the agency themselves.
+Here, you can read through real-life reviews from previous clients, which in some cases may be even more valuable than a case study written by the agency itself.

-When scoping out a company you might want to work with, read through their case studies and see if they can prove their worth.
+When you’re scoping out a company you might want to work with, take a read through their case studies and see if they can prove their worth.

 3. Search Engine Optimization Skillset